Air gun: Use

-Air guns are used for small game hunting, pest control, recreational shooting (commonly known as plinking) and competitive sports such as the Olympic 10 m Air Rifle and 10 m Air Pistol events.
-Field Target (FT) is a competitive form of metallic silhouette shooting in which the targets are animal-shaped steel targets with a "kill zone" cut-out.
-Hunter Field Target (HFT) is a variation, using identical equipment, but with differing rules.
+Air guns are used for hunting (small to medium game), pest control, recreational shooting (commonly known as plinking) and competitive sports such as the Olympic 10 m air rifle and 10 m air pistol events.
+Field target (FT) is a competitive form of metallic silhouette shooting in which the targets are animal-shaped steel targets with a "kill zone" cut-out.
+Hunter field target (HFT) is a variation, using identical equipment, but with differing rules.
 The distances FT and HFT competitions are shot at range between 7.3 and 41.1 m for HFT & 7.3 and 50.29 m for FT, with varying sizes of "reducers" being used to increase or decrease the size of the kill zone.
 In the UK, competition power limits are set at the legal maximum for an unlicensed air rifle, i.e. 12 ftlbf.
 Air rifle benchrest is an international shooting sport where the objective is to hit a (small) bulls eye target at 25 m shooting distance.
 There are two divisions ARLV 12 ftlbf and ARHV 20 ftlbf.

 The increasing affordability of higher-power pre-charged pneumatic (PCP) rifles has allowed large projectiles and further target distance for competition purposes.
 For instance, the Extreme Benchrest competition held annually in Green Valley, Arizona allows calibers up to .30 in at 75 yd (68.58 m) while the Big Bore Benchrest arm of the same competition at other localities engages targets at 35 to 300 yd.

 Powerplant

-The component of an airgun that provides the gas pressure needed to propel projectiles is called its powerplant. which uses internally stored pressurized gas; and compressed gas (most commonly CO2), which uses external sources of pressurized gas.
+The component of an airgun that provides the gas pressure needed to propel projectiles is called its powerplant, which uses internally stored pressurized gas; and compressed gas (most commonly CO2), which uses external sources of pressurized gas.